Heroku

 To see a complete, working example, check out the sample code in github.
 The readme explains more about the example.

-The redis-py client is the easiest way to access Redis from Python.
-Install redis-py with pip install redis.
+The redis-py module is the best way to access Redis from Python.

 Using from Python